 Introduced in 1994, the Inter-Departmental Business Register (IDBR) is the sampling frame for surveys of businesses carried out by the Office for National Statistics (ONS) and other government departments.
 It is also an important data source for analysis of business activity.

-All estimates for 2020 are provisional and relate to the pay period that includes 22 April 2020, at which time approximately 8.8 million employees were furloughed under the Coronavirus Job Retention Scheme (CJRS).
+All estimates for 2021 are provisional and relate to the pay period that includes 21 April 2021, at which time 3.7 million employees were furloughed under HM Revenue and Customs' Coronavirus Job Retention Scheme (CJRS), published 18 September 2020.
+For 2020 this was 8.8 million.

-The ASHE is an important source of information on workplace pensions in the UK, collecting information on all types of workplace pension: occupational pension schemes, group personal pensions (GPPs) and group stakeholder pensions (GSPs).
-As ASHE only covers workplace pensions, which are those that are either provided or facilitated by employers; it does not cover individual personal or stakeholder pensions, where individuals enter into a contract with an insurance company that is not facilitated by an employer.
+As ASHE only covers workplace pensions, which are those that are either provided or facilitated by employers, it does not cover individual personal or stakeholder pensions.
+This is where individuals enter into a contract with an insurance company that is not facilitated by an employer.
+Nevertheless, ASHE may overestimate pension scheme membership as its sample is drawn from the PAYE system.
+This is because low-paid workers earning below the PAYE threshold, who are less likely to belong to a pension, may be under-represented.

 The occupational defined contribution category includes employees who have pensions with the National Employment Savings Trust (Nest).
-Data for group self-invested personal pensions (GSIPPs) are a type of group personal pension (GPP), data for GSIPPs are included within the category GPP throughout this bulletin.
+Data for group self-invested personal pensions (GSIPPs) are a type of GPP, data for GSIPPs are included within the category GPP throughout this bulletin.
 The survey results are used widely to analyse pension participation and to monitor the impacts of pension reforms.

 ASHE collects information on employee membership of the current employer's workplace pension scheme.
 This does not include preserved rights in any former employer's pension scheme or pensions paid by former employers.